tflander/Java7OrScala/README.md

 This project supports a presentation for exposing the pain of Java.

 To Do:
-  To Be or Not To Be -- Optional stuffis
   Neotoma -- Collections
-  Family Ties -- Polymorphic Behavior
+  Penmanship -- API Scripting

 In Progress:

 Done:
   Musical Fruit -- Beans
   Only the Lonely -- Singletons
+  Family Ties -- Polymorphic Behavior
+  To Be or Not To Be -- Optional stuffis